SynCap/GFMR/src/README.md

 ## Weaks

-Becouse of nature of rendering (Javascript regexps) not recommended to view large `.md` files and/or files with complex rules
+- Becouse of nature of rendering (Javascript regexps) not recommended to view large `.md` files and/or files with complex rules
+- Some differenses in manner of rendering some blocks, such as tables

 ## Distinctions of initial specifications